-- 5.36 The publication of the Housing Delivery Test results in February 2020 by MHCLG showed that the Borough Council scored 87% for the 2019 HDT result, with an under-delivery of approximately 65 dwellings over three years. - 5.37 Local Planning Authorities that fail to meet delivery targets are required to take appropriate action to address under delivery.
-As a consequence of the HDT result, Gosport Borough Council was required to prepare a Housing Delivery Test Action Plan (HDTAP).
-The purpose of the HDTAP is to identify key issues for the under delivery of new housing in the borough and outline what actions will be taken to increase and maintain delivery levels. - 5.38 The HDTAP was agreed at Economic Development Board on 1 July 2020 and outlines a number of actions to increase housing delivery and ensure that this is maintained over the longer term.
-Actions include: - Working proactively with partners to ensure the delivery of key strategic sites - Facilitating the delivery of a variety of suitable development sites including land within public ownership - Completing the Local Plan Review - 5.39 The Council's HDTAP covers the period 2019/20 and is available at: www.gosport.gov.uk/HDT
+- 5.39 The HDT 2020 results were published by MHCLG in January 2021.
+Over the last three years 414 new homes (84%) were completed in the Borough but as such there was an under-delivery of 82 dwellings when compared with the MHCLG target of 496 new dwellings in that time. - 5.40 Local Planning Authorities that fail to meet delivery targets are required to take appropriate action to address under delivery.
+As a consequence of the January 2021 HDT result; the Council fell below the MHCLG target of 85% of the 496 new homes target.
+The 2020 HDT result confirms that Gosport Borough Council is required to publish a Housing Delivery Test Action Plan (HDTAP) and add a 20% buffer to its five year housing land supply position. - 5.41 The HDTAP was agreed at Economic Development Board on 22 September 2021 and outlines a number of actions to increase housing delivery and ensure that this is maintained over the longer term.
+Actions include: - Working proactively with partners to ensure the delivery of key strategic sites - Facilitating the delivery of a variety of suitable development sites including land within public ownership - Progressing the Regulation 18 Draft Local Plan which was subject to public consultation between September and December 2021. - 5.42 The Council's HDTAP covers the period 2021/22 and is available online: www.gosport.gov.uk/HDT